This post may contain affiliate links. Please read our disclosure policy.

 - Salt and pepper: For seasoning.

 - Olive oil: Use extra virgin olive oil for the best flavor and texture.
-The oil replaces the need for any milk or butter so that the potatoes are plant based and yet still luxuriously creamy.
+The oil replaces the need for any milk or butter so that the mashed potatoes are plant based and yet still luxuriously creamy.

 How to make mashed potatoes with olive oil

-Tips for making mashed potatoes vegan
+Tips for making VEGAN mashed potatoes

 - Make sure potatoes are fork tender before draining.
 To test, poke a couple potatoes with a fork and make sure that they easily split apart.